paras112/my-chat/README.md

 # my-chat
-A chat-messager created usng django channels
+A chat-messager created, by using  django channels